eddmann/eddmann.github.io/_posts/2014/2014-04-12-implementing-rot13-and-rot-n-caesar-ciphers-in-python.md

 ## Mapping Implementation

-The above implementation is extremely useful, however, it does not give us a feel for how the algorithm works from first principles.
+The above implementation is extremely useful.
+However, it does not give us a feel for how the algorithm works from first principles.
-The example below highlights the same functionality (limited to the Latin alphabet) by way of a mapping over each character in the subject string.
+The example below highlights the same functionality (limited to the Latin alphabet) by mapping each character in the subject string.
-Each character is passed into the 'lookup' function that returns the valid replacement value, not altering non-alphabet characters.
+Each character is passed into the `lookup` function that returns the valid replacement value without altering non-alphabet characters.
-I would like to point out Python's ability to succinctly express the between conditions, using a standard math-chaining comparison syntax.
+I would like to highlight Python's ability to succinctly express range conditions using standard chained comparisons.

 ```python
 def rot13_alpha(s):